ozan2003/audio_conversion/README.md

 ## Contribution
 I'm using this for my personal use, so do whatever you want with it.
-If you have any suggestions or improvements or found a bug, feel free to open an issue or a pull request.
+If you have any suggestions or improvements or found a bug, let me know.